scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** concentration, 10 minutes

 Suppress a creatures natural abilities.
 Make a spellcasting roll against the creatures Willpower save.
 On success you choose either Strength or Dexterity.
-The creature does not gain proficiency for any skills, attribute saves, or weapon attacks using that attribute.
+The creature does not gain proficiency for any roll using that attribute.

 You may target an additional creature for each level above 3rd.